This accessibility statement applies to all pages within www.uwtsd.ac.uk.

 Non-compliance with the accessibility regulations

-There are a few instances where keyboard-only users or users of assistive technology may experience an unexpected focus order when they open up hidden content or modal dialogs.
+There are a few instances where keyboard-only users or users of assistive technology may experience an unexpected focus order when they open up hidden content or modal dialogues.
 This doesn't meet WCAG 2.1 success criterion 2.4.3 (focus order).
-These issues will be fixed when we launch our new website in March 2023.
+These issues will be fixed when we launch our new website in June 2023.

-There are a few instances where keyboard-only users may not be able to access all the content.
+There are a few instances where keyboard-only users may be unable to access all the content.
 For instance, within some of the accordions, some of the content is not accessible.
 This doesn't meet WCAG 2.1 success criterion 2.1.1 (keyboard).
-These issues will be fixed when we launch our new website in March 2023.
+These issues will be fixed when we launch our new website in June 2023.

 Some of our PDFs and other documents, which are essential for administrative processes, don't fully meet accessibility requirements.
 We are working through these documents to ensure their content will be accessible or that an accessible alternative is available.

 We recognise that the accessibility of our website is not perfect, and we are working hard to correct the identified issues on our current platform.
 We are currently (October 2022) developing a new website with an external partner, which will address those areas that cannot be amended on our current platform.
-Although we are not claiming it would be a disproportionate burden to ever fix these issues, we are aware that the process of establishing a new website takes time.
-Our anticipated date for implementation of the new site is March 2023.
+Although we do not claim it would be a disproportionate burden to fix these issues, we know that establishing a new website takes time.
+Our anticipated date for implementation of the new site is June 2023.

 Please contact us if you encounter difficulties accessing parts of our website using the email address email@example.com.
 We will support you in finding the information you need and consider interim fixes on a case-by-case basis.